procount/pinn/README_PINN.md

 - Cursor Up/Down/Left/Right - moves the mouse cursor in each direction
 - Select - mouse click

-For quicker selection, the following keys may be easier:
+For quicker selection, the following keys may be easier if supported by your model of TV:
 - Channel Up - previous list item
 - Channel Down - next list item
 - PLAY key - Enter Key